Inklingo

 Solamente necesito cinco minutos para terminar.

-I merely need five minutes to finish.
+I only need five minutes to finish.

 Ella solamente habla de su trabajo y nada más.